The Last Trimmer You’ll Ever Need?

-To be completely safe and especially for beginners it is highly recommended to use the 1mm guide comb.
-Then maybe proceed after you get the feel for it by removing the guard and lowering the settings.
+To be completely safe and especially for beginners, it is highly recommended to use the 1mm guide comb.
+Then maybe proceed after you get a feel for it by removing the guard and lowering the settings.

-When using the Brio make sure to hold the rake against the skin when using it and not the other way.
+When using the Brio, make sure to hold the rake against the skin and not the other way.
 This will also protect you from cuts.

 How Long Does It Take To Charge?

 It takes up to 3 hours to fully charge from a fully depleted battery.
-Please note if the battery is dead or low you can just attach the provided power cord and use it plugged into the wall.
-Most of these types of rechargeable don’t have this feature but Brio does.
+Please note if the battery is dead or low, you can attach the provided power cord and use it plugged into the wall.
+Most of these types of rechargeables don’t have this feature, but Brio does.
 A great little feature that I love.

 Want To Cut Your Own Hair?

-Check out my page on Must-Have tools For Cutting Your Own Hair.
-There are a lot of tools for cutting your own hair that makes it much easier.
+Check out my page on Must-Have Tools for Cutting Your Own Hair.
+There are a lot of tools for cutting your hair that make it much easier.
 Worth a look.

 How Does This Compare To Other Rechargeable Trimmers?

-This is the king of rechargeable trimmers and the rest of the lot is below the Brio.
-End of story.
+This is the king of rechargeable trimmers, and the rest of the lot is below the Brio—end of story.
 Nothing out there is as adjustable for cutting hair length.
-This is highly adjustable with its Micro Adjust Lever which will get you any length of hair.
-The best battery life too.
-I have only charged this once since owning it and it is still going strong as I use this every week.
+This is highly adjustable with its Micro Adjust Lever, which will get you any hair length.
+The best battery life, too.
+I have only charged this once since owning it, and it is still going strong, as I use this every week.

 Tips On Prolonging The Life Of Your Trimmer